flying-sheep/phil.red/posts/2024-11-17-expectations-disappointment.rst

 don’t make the situation toxic by expecting the worst, but think “I notice that I am confused …”

 PS: People tend to forget rules that rarely come into play.
-Especially if they aren’t aware that how important they are to you.
+Especially if they aren’t aware of how important they are to you.
 So make sure that close others know what’s important to you.

 ..
 [1] The problems in the rationalist community notwithstanding, they do have nice ideals.